Black History Month 2022

 The production was performed to 160 school children in Wandsworth and an evening audience at Battersea Arts Centre during June 2022, in celebration of Windrush Day.

-This is what the cast had to say during rehearsals for the Windrush performances last June.
+This is what the cast had to say during rehearsals for the Windrush performances last June, view the video below.

-The Story of Claudia Jones performing for Black History Month at
+The Story of Claudia Jones performing for Black History Month 2022

 Director: Dr Anni Domingo